STBranton/fall2024-cs2450-group1/README.md

 CS 2450, Section: 001, Group 1 - Project Repository

-Team Members: Kaleb, Tim (Master Chief)
-CS 2450, Section: 001, Group 1 How to use this Program
+Team Members: Kaleb, Tim (Master Chief), Kaden, Sara CS 2450, Section: 001, Group 1 How to use this Program

 1.Have python Installed